asfoury/projmag/summaries/sprint2.md

 I also begin my new task which was to setup a favorites Collection on firebase, which stores user's favorite projects.
 Then I setup a interface and implementation of it to interract with this newly created collection.
 Everything went flawlessly except, that Mockito has some issue with some Firebase class.

+I need to get more familiar with the scrum board, and UI testing.

 ## Overall Team
+The team took realize that last sprint was not a good one, and worked hard to put the project back on track.

+We are getting more ease with the Scrum metodology.
+We did a stand up meeting each day, tracking the progress of each member an their difficulties.

+However we are still in hurry, and the final result (even though it is working) is not as polished as we wanted.